Gaussian pseudo-Orthogonal Ensemble of Real Random Matrices: Abstract

 \section{Abstract}

-Real non-symmetric matrices may have either all or some of the eigenvalues as real.
-These matrices can be seen to be pseudo-symmetric (PS) as $\eta H \eta^{-1} =H^{t}$.
-PS random matrices with some of the eigenvalues as real, are known to display sub-Wigner and semi-Poisson statistics (Intermediate statistics).
-Here, using two real non-zero parameters $\lambda$ and $\mu$, we construct ensembles of a large number $N$ of $n \times n$ ($n$ even and large) PS matrices using $ {\cal N}=n(n+1)/2$ independent and identically distributed random numbers as their elements.
-When $\lambda \mu >0$, we show that the PS matrix is also similar to a real symmetric matrix, consequently all the eigenvalues are real and so the spectral distributions satisfy Wigner's statistics.
-But when $\lambda \mu <0$ the eigenvalues of are either real or complex conjugate pairs.
-We find that these real eigenvalues display intermediate statistics.
-We also show that the diagonalizing matrices ${\cal D}$ of these PS matrices are pseudo-orthogonal under a constant metric $\zeta$ as ${\cal D}^t \zeta {\cal D}= \zeta$.
-These PS matrices can represent the parity-time (PT)-symmetric systems having exact (un-broken) or broken PT-symmetry.
+Here, using two real non-zero parameters $\lambda$ and $\mu$, we construct Gaussian pseudo-orthogonal ensembles of a large number $N$ of $n \times n$ ($n$ even and large) real pseudo-symmetric matrices under the metric $\eta$ using $ \altmathcal {N}=n(n+1)/2$ elements independently drawn from a Gaussian random population and investigate the statistical properties of the eigenvalues.
+When $\lambda \mu >0$, we show that the pseudo-symmetric matrix is similar to a real symmetric matrix, consequently, all the eigenvalues are real and so the spectral distributions satisfy Wigner's statistics.
+But when $\lambda \mu <0$ the eigenvalues are either real or complex conjugate pairs.
+We find that these real eigenvalues exhibit intermediate statistics.
+We show that the diagonalizing matrices ${ \cal D}$ of these pseudo-symmetric matrices are pseudo-orthogonal under a constant metric $\zeta$ as $ \altmathcal{D}^t \zeta \altmathcal{D}= \zeta$, and hence they belong to a pseudo-orthogonal group.
+These pseudo-symmetric matrices serve to represent the parity-time (PT)-symmetric quantum systems having exact (un-broken) or broken PT-symmetry.